A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Spectra and covariance matrices

 For TE and EE spectra, we adopt a different approach.
 For TE and EE, the only frequency dependent foreground contribution detected in the Planck spectra is polarized Galactic dust emission.
 This affects the polarization spectra at multipoles $\simlt 500$ (see Sect. \ref{sec:dust_polarization}).
 There is no evidence for a frequency dependent contribution from polarized point sources at high multipoles at the \Planck\ sensitivity levels, consistent with the results of high resolution ground-based CMB experiments \citep{Louis:2017, Henning:2018}.
 We therefore `clean' each of the TE and EE spectra using 353 GHz maps as dust templates as described in Sect. \ref{sec:dust_polarization}.
 With Galactic dust emission cleaned at low multipoles, we coadd all frequency combinations of TE and EE spectra using inverse diagonal weighting, analogous to Eq. \ref{equ:C11}, to form a single coadded TE and a signle coadded EE spectrum {\it with no further free parameters to model polarized foregrounds}.

 The compressed data vector in the standard version of \camspec\ consists of four TT spectra involving the frequency combinations $100 \times 100$, $143 \times 143$, $143 \times 217$ and $217 \times 217$ spectra, together with TE and EE spectra coadded over all polarized HFI frequencies with the exception of $353$ GHz, which is used as a Galactic dust template.
 We do not retain the $100 \times 143$ and $100 \times 217$ TT spectra since they add very little new information on the primordial CMB, but would require carrying additional foreground nuisance parameters.
+(See PCP13 for a discussion, and plots, of the \Planck\ $100 \times 143$ and $100 \times 217$ TT spectra.)
 We also produce `cleaned' likelihoods, in which we subtract Galactic dust emission in temperature using 545 GHz maps.
-For these cleaned likelihoods, in temperature we retain only the $143\times143$, $143 \times 217$ and $217 \times 217$ TT spectra.
+As discussed in Sect. \ref{sec:inter_frequency}, for these cleaned likelihoods we retain only the $143\times143$, $143 \times 217$ and $217 \times 217$ TT spectra.